microsoft/language-server-protocol/_specifications/specification-3-17.md

 	kind: SymbolKind;

 	/**
-	 * Tags for this completion item.
+	 * Tags for this symbol.
 	 *
 	 * @since 3.16.0
 	 */